TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 Migrating to Network Load Balancers offers several advantages, including:

 - Ability to handle volatile workloads and scale to millions of requests per second.
+- Support for static IP addresses and Elastic IP addresses for the load balancer.